-The Board of Directors and the Chief Executive Officer ("CEO") of Bong AB (publ.), corporate ID no. 556034-1579, with registered headquarters in Kristianstad, Sweden, hereby submit their annual report for the financial year 1 January 2017 - 31 December 2017 for the Parent Company and the Group ("Bong", "the Group" or "the Company").
+The Board of Directors and the Chief Executive Officer ("CEO") of Bong AB (publ.), corporate ID no. 556034-1579, with registered headquarters in Kristianstad, Sweden, hereby submit their annual report for the financial year 1 January 2018 - 31 December 2018 for the Parent Company and the Group ("Bong", "the Group" or "the Company").

-Bong is one of the leading providers of specialty packaging and envelope products in Europe and offers solutions for distribution and packaging of information, advertising materials and lightweight goods.
+Bong is one of the leading envelope manufacturers in Europe, offering a wide and flexible range of solutions for distribution and packaging of information, advertisement and lightweight goods.
 Important growth areas in the Group are packaging within retail and e-commerce and the envelope market within Eastern Europe.
-The Group has annual sales of approximately SEK 2.1 billion and about 1,400 employees in 14 countries.
-Bong is a public limited company and the share is listed on Nasdaq Stockholm (Small Cap).
+The Group has annual sales of approximately SEK 2.2 billion and about 1,400 employees in 12 countries.
+Bong is a public limited company and its shares are listed on Nasdag Stockholm (Small Cap).